iuriseara/Mod-1-app/README.md

 What district are you located in?

 After Sign up / Sign In is completed
-Welcome {#user}
+1. Welcome {#user}
-Type “activity” to see active in your area
+2. ype “activity” to see reports in your area.
-Type “report” to report an incident in your area
+3. Type “report” to report an incident in your area.
-User should see activity/incidents reported in home/district.
+3. If the user types “activity”,  app shows activity/incidents reported in the district.
+4. If user types “report” (It should ask user for “Name” , “District” , “Incident”) Your report was successful.